natty2012/The-OLS-2020-story/README.md

 ## Staying connected
 We look forward to:
-a)	Keep working together with our OLS mentor, Naomi Penfold
+- Keep working together with our OLS mentor, Naomi Penfold
-b)	Keep communication channels open and active with the OLS cohort community, including the OLS organizers.
+- Keep communication channels open and active with the OLS cohort community, including the OLS organizers.
 Kindly see our [project issue](https://github.com/open-life-science/ols-2/issues/85) on the OLS repo for more contact details

 ## Special mentions and acknowledgments
 Many thanks to:
-a)	the OLS organisers - Yo Yehudi, Malvika Sharan, Berenice Batut and Emmy Tsang for organising the OLS-2 program
+- the OLS organisers - Yo Yehudi, Malvika Sharan, Berenice Batut and Emmy Tsang for organising the OLS-2 program
-b)	the entire OLS-2 cohort community i.e. all the project leads for participating in the program and sharing their experiences; the OLS-2 mentors and experts for availing their time and expertise.
+- the entire OLS-2 cohort community i.e. all the project leads for participating in the program and sharing their experiences; the OLS-2 mentors and experts for availing their time and expertise.
-c)	Meag Doherty, an OLS-2 expert and mentor, for taking time to share resources and insights with us on user research interviews – we learnt some new ideas on value exchanges and the use of personas
+- Meag Doherty, an OLS-2 expert and mentor, for taking time to share resources and insights with us on user research interviews – we learnt some new ideas on value exchanges and the use of personas
-d)	Emma J. Owidi, an interviews expert from KEMRI-Kenya, for sharing valuable tips and information on how to conduct zoom and phone call interviews
+- Emma J. Owidi, an interviews expert from KEMRI-Kenya, for sharing valuable tips and information on how to conduct zoom and phone call interviews
-e)  User research interviewees from Kenya
+- User research interviewees from Kenya
-f)	Naomi Penfold, our OLS-2 mentor for walking with us the whole OLS journey
+- Naomi Penfold, our OLS-2 mentor for walking with us the whole OLS journey

 *Compiled by Harriet Natabona, Brenda Muthoni and Jelioth Muthoni*